What Is Form FL-141? The Declaration Regarding Service of Disclosure Explained

 1. Case Caption

 Enter party names and case number exactly as they appear on FL-100 and all other filed documents.
-As always, consistency across the entire case file is essential.

 2. Petitioner or Respondent Designation